 During menopause you develop "anabolic resistance": you need more protein than before to maintain muscle.
 A 143-pound woman should eat 78-104 grams of protein per day.
 Distribute protein across all meals, not just dinner.

 Sleeping well is as important as training.
-If hot flashes wake you up, talk to your doctor about options (from lifestyle changes to HRT).
-Stress management techniques (breathing, meditation, nature walks) reduce cortisol and indirectly improve your body composition.
+If hot flashes wake you up, talk to your doctor about options (from lifestyle changes to MHT).
+Breathing, meditation, nature walks or cognitive behavioural therapy for insomnia do not “burn fat” directly; they improve the terrain: fewer awakenings, more energy to train and better adherence.

 What Biomarkers Should You Measure?